valkey-io/valkey/CONTRIBUTING.md

-If you're contributing code to the Valkey project in any other form, including sending a code fragment or patch via private email or public discussion groups, you need to spell out that the contribution is in accordance with the DCO.
+If you're contributing code to the Valkey project in any other form, including sending a code fragment or patch via private email or public discussion groups, you need to ensure that the contribution is in accordance with the DCO.

 # How to provide a patch or a new feature